Git Fetch vs Git Pull: What Is the Difference?

 Fetching and Pulling Changes

-Although these commands may seem similar at first, they behave differently and are used in different situations.
-Understanding when and how to use each one will help you avoid conflicts, prevent data loss, and maintain a clean workflow.
-If you haven’t already, make sure you understand working with remote repositories before continuing.
+Although these commands may seem similar at first glance, they behave very differently and are suited for different situations.
+Knowing when to use each one helps you avoid unexpected conflicts, prevents accidental overwrites, and gives you better control over how and when changes from your teammates enter your working directory.
+If you haven't already, make sure you understand working with remote repositories before continuing, because fetching and pulling are meaningless without a clear picture of how remotes work.

 Why Synchronizing with Remote Is Important